thomassuedbroecker/watson-nlp-custom-init-container/code/tmpmodel/YOUR_MODEL.md

 # Save your custom model here

-Yon need to create or download a custom model and save the model in this folder.
+You need to create or download a custom model and save the model in this folder.

 Your `model archive file` must have the file extension `.zip`.